snowplow/snowplowanalytics.com/_posts/2018-05-10-snowplow-android-tracker-0.7.0-released/index.md

 * [Guide to setting up a test environment][testing]
 * [Walkthrough of our Android demo app][demo-walkthrough]

-You can find the full release notes on GitHub as [Snowplow Android Tracker v0.7.0 release][android-tracker-release].
+You can find the full release notes on GitHub as [Snowplow Android Tracker v0.7.0 release][release-notes].

 <h2 id="doc">7.
 Getting help</h2>